Food loss and waste: New Zealand

+Nigeria

+In Nigeria, it is estimated that they lose and waste about 40% their annual food production.
+The numbers contribute to 5% of the country's greenhouse gas emissions.
+On the other side of this, it is also estimated that 14.5 million Nigerians suffer from food insecurity while 12.5 million remain hungry as well.
+Reports from Nigeria's Ministry of Agriculture and Rural Development show that approximately 700,000 tons of tomatoes rot at waste every year.

 Singapore

 In Singapore, 788,600 t of food was wasted in 2014.
 Of that, 101,400 t were recycled.
 Since Singapore has limited agriculture ability, the country spent about S$14.8 billion (US$10.6 billion) on importing food in 2014.
 US$1.4 billion of it ends up being wasted, or 13 percent.

 On January 1, 2020, Singapore implemented the Zero Waste Masterplan which aims to reduce Singapore's daily waste production by 30 percent.
-The project also aims to extend the lifespan of the Semaku Landfill, Singapore's only landfill, beyond 2025.
+The project also aims to extend the lifespan of the Semakau Landfill, Singapore's only landfill, beyond 2025.
 As a direct result of the project, food waste dropped to 665,000 tonnes, showing a significant decrease from 2017's all-time high of 810,000 tonnes.

 United Kingdom

 In the UK, it was stated in 2007 that 6,700,000 t per year of wasted food (purchased and edible food which is discarded) amounted to a cost of £10.2 billion each year.
 This represented costs of £250 to £400 a year per household.
+As of 2026, it was estimated that the UK generates approximately 9.5-9.6 tonnes of food waste annually and about 6.4 - 6.7 million tonnes is considered edible at the point of disposal.